yangluo7/CAME/README.md

 )
 ```

+## Hyper-parameter Tuning

+* Pre-training: Based on our experiments on BERT-Large, GPT-2 and T5, it's suitable to choose a learning rate for CAME 3-1x smaller than that for AdamW.
+* Fine-tuning: In LLaMA-7B fine-tuning, we selected a learning rate 10x larger than AdamW.
+* Consider choosing $\beta_3$ between $[0.9995, 0.99995]$ if setting $\beta_1, \beta_2=0.9, 0.999$.
+Due to computational resource constraints, we did not explore more combinations of three betas.
+Different training tasks may require different combinations of optimal performance.
+* Please feel free to let us know what you find out during hyper-parameters tuning.
+We appreciate your valuable feedback and comments!
 ## Experiments

 Apart from the BERT and T5 experiments shown in the paper, we conduct more and record the results here.